-Since 2012, over 100+ real estates crowdfunding sites have come into existence.
-A good number of them have already closed shop with new ones appearing on a weekly basis.
+Since 2012, over 100+ real estate crowdfunding sites have come into existence.
+A good number of them have already closed shop with new ones still appearing on a weekly basis.
 So how do you determine what the top real estate crowdfunding sites are?
 Honestly, that's a tough task.

 Well, I’ve been involved in real estate crowdfunding since 2014 and have been able to perform my own due diligence on a good number of those 100+ sites.
 I’m a fully subscribed member to all of the ones mentioned on my list and I keep a close eye on all of these platforms to invest in new deals.

 The factors that went into making up this list include:

-- My own personal experience with the sites as an investor
+My own personal experience with the sites as an investor

-- Reputation amongst experienced investors in the space
+Reputation amongst experienced investors in the space

-- Financial stability and market share of the sites
+Financial stability and market share of the sites

 They might have a slightly lower volume at this point than some of the other sites, but they say it’s due to their extremely stringent vetting process.
 I’m okay with that because ultimately it all comes down to how well the platforms vet the deals.
 To make it even more special, they personally co-invest in every deal, adding some of their own skin in the game.

-Obviously it’s not without risk and if/when there’s ever a downturn in the housing market, you will likely see some more publicized losses.
+Obviously, it’s not without risk, and if/when there’s ever a downturn in the housing market, you will likely see some more publicized losses.
 However, the better the platform, their management, and their vetting process is, the better off you’ll be.